Domestic Pet Travel: The Pet Check-In Process for Flying

 Drop-off zones for check-in may vary depending on the airport.
 But you generally need to drop off your pet at the cargo or freight terminal area.

 Your pet travels in the cargo hold in Australia.
-So, airlines typically require you to bring your pet to the cargo facility instead of normal baggage check-in.
+So, airlines typically require you to bring your pet to the cargo facility instead of the normal baggage check-in.

 Qantas Ports